 As a result of the Localism Act 2011 the complaints procedure for council housing landlord issues has been reduced to a two-stage process.
-On completion of the Stage 2 investigation, the complainant has the opportunity to have their complaint considered by a designated person or recognised Tenant Panel and/or escalate to the Housing Ombudsman service.
+On completion of the Stage 2 investigation, the complainant has the opportunity to have their complaint investigated by a designated person or recognised Tenant Panel and/or wait eight weeks before escalating to the Housing Ombudsman service.
 Please see appendix C for details of the type of council housing complaints which are now part of a two-stage process and can be referred to the Housing Ombudsman.